misho-dimitrov/shiftability-lab/content/authors/Yan/_index.md

 ---
 # Display name
-title: Marja Johanna Kangas
+title: Yan Ge

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Nurse
+role: PhD Student

 # Organizations/Affiliations
 organizations: